ON24 (NYSE:ONTF) Issues FY 2021 Earnings Guidance

-ON24 (NYSE:ONTF) last issued its quarterly earnings data on Tuesday, November 9th.
-The company reported ($0.03) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.20) by $0.17.
+ON24 (NYSE:ONTF) last released its earnings results on Tuesday, November 9th.
+The company reported ($0.03) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.20) by $0.17.
 The firm had revenue of $49.36 million during the quarter, compared to analyst estimates of $48.07 million.
-ON24 had a positive return on equity of 1.03% and a negative net margin of 2.56%.
-On average, research analysts predict that ON24 will post -0.62 earnings per share for the current fiscal year.
+ON24 had a positive return on equity of 0.84% and a negative net margin of 2.56%.
+As a group, analysts expect that ON24 will post -0.53 earnings per share for the current fiscal year.

-In related news, insider Jayesh Sahasi sold 32,386 shares of the business’s stock in a transaction that occurred on Monday, October 25th.
-The shares were sold at an average price of $20.24, for a total value of $655,492.64.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Sharat Sharan acquired 14,700 shares of ON24 stock in a transaction that occurred on Tuesday, November 16th.
-The stock was acquired at an average cost of $16.97 per share, with a total value of $249,459.00.
-The disclosure for this purchase can be found here.
-Insiders have sold 340,393 shares of company stock valued at $6,223,603 in the last ninety days.
+In other news, insider Goldman Sachs Group Inc sold 50,184 shares of the stock in a transaction dated Monday, November 29th.
+The shares were sold at an average price of $15.81, for a total transaction of $793,409.04.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider Jayesh Sahasi sold 70,000 shares of the firm’s stock in a transaction dated Thursday, October 21st.
+The stock was sold at an average price of $20.54, for a total transaction of $1,437,800.00.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 390,577 shares of company stock valued at $7,017,012.

-A number of large investors have recently modified their holdings of ONTF.
-American International Group Inc. grew its holdings in ON24 by 191.8% in the third quarter.
-American International Group Inc. now owns 14,722 shares of the company’s stock worth $294,000 after purchasing an additional 9,676 shares during the last quarter.
-Bank of New York Mellon Corp grew its holdings in ON24 by 167.3% in the third quarter.
-Bank of New York Mellon Corp now owns 62,160 shares of the company’s stock worth $1,240,000 after purchasing an additional 38,904 shares during the last quarter.
-Millennium Management LLC grew its holdings in ON24 by 1,526.3% in the third quarter.
-Millennium Management LLC now owns 100,049 shares of the company’s stock worth $1,995,000 after purchasing an additional 93,897 shares during the last quarter.
-Royal Bank of Canada grew its holdings in ON24 by 237.3% in the third quarter.
-Royal Bank of Canada now owns 3,559 shares of the company’s stock worth $71,000 after purchasing an additional 2,504 shares during the last quarter.
-Finally, Morgan Stanley grew its holdings in ON24 by 987.5% in the third quarter.
-Morgan Stanley now owns 404,066 shares of the company’s stock worth $8,057,000 after purchasing an additional 366,912 shares during the last quarter.
-40.60% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Royal Bank of Canada increased its stake in shares of ON24 by 237.3% in the third quarter.
+Royal Bank of Canada now owns 3,559 shares of the company’s stock valued at $71,000 after purchasing an additional 2,504 shares during the period.
+Millennium Management LLC acquired a new position in shares of ON24 during the second quarter valued at approximately $218,000.
+Citadel Advisors LLC acquired a new position in shares of ON24 during the second quarter valued at approximately $401,000.
+American International Group Inc. increased its stake in shares of ON24 by 191.8% during the third quarter.
+American International Group Inc. now owns 14,722 shares of the company’s stock valued at $294,000 after acquiring an additional 9,676 shares during the period.
+Finally, Morgan Stanley increased its stake in shares of ON24 by 265,285.7% during the second quarter.
+Morgan Stanley now owns 37,154 shares of the company’s stock valued at $1,319,000 after acquiring an additional 37,140 shares during the period.
+40.60% of the stock is currently owned by hedge funds and other institutional investors.

 ON24, Inc provides a cloud-based digital experience platform that enables businesses to convert customer engagement into revenue through interactive webinar, virtual event, and multimedia content experiences worldwide.
 The company provides ON24 Experience products, such as ON24 Elite, a live and interactive webinar experience; ON24 Virtual Environment, a live and large scale virtual event experience; ON24 Engagement Hub, a rich multimedia content experience; and ON24 Target, a personalized and curated rich multimedia content experience, as well as solutions, including ON24 Intelligence, an analytics backbone that captures first-person data to power the insights, benchmarking, reporting, and artificial intelligence and machine learning engine; and ON24 Connect, an ecosystem of third-party application integrations.